You know, I really, I'm wondering if Gibbs is in trouble today.

 Zero mistakes.

-Nancy Pelosi gonna drain the swamp, she said.
+The most ethical Congress in history, Nancy Pelosi, going to drain the swamp, she said.

-Here is Representative Gene Green, a Democrat from Texas, reading the charges against New York Congressman Charles Wrangle.
+Yesterday afternoon in Washington at the House Ethics adjudicatory subcommittee hearing, here is Representative Gene Green, a Democrat from Texas, reading the charges against New York Congressman Charles Wrangell.

 The charges in the statement of alleged violations relate to four general subject matters.

-Three, use of rent subsidized residential apartment By respondents' campaign committees, and four failure to report and pay taxes on rental income on respondents Punta Cana Beach Villa.
+And four, failure to report and pay taxes on rental income on Respondus Punta Cana Beach Villa.

-The thirteen charges are as follows.
+The 13 charges are as follows.

 Count two, conduct in violation of the conduct of ethics for government service, clause five.

-Count five, conduct in violation of the Franking Statute.
+Count five, conduct in violation of the franking statute.

 Count six, conduct in violation of the House Office Building and Commission's regulations.